MohamedHozayen/SYSC3010_m11/README.md

    Functionality:
    Read data from all different sensors and send throught the serial port to an RPI

+   Upload code to an arduino using Arduino IDE

     @author Mohamed Hozayen mohamedhozayen@sce.carleton.ca
     @version 27.11.2017